bimedia-fr/architect-ajv-middleware/README.md

     // ...
 });
 ```
-The `title` attribute on the json schema must be set to unable ajv validator cache.
+The `$id` or `title` attribute on the json schema must be set to enable ajv validator cache.

 ### Installation